callisto-systems/spigot-archetype/README.md

 Create a new sample plugin as:

-`console
+`
-mvn --batch-mode archetype:generate -DarchetypeGroupId=org.devoxx4kids.spigot.plugins -DarchetypeArtifactId=spigot-template -DarchetypeVersion=0.3 -DartifactId=sampleArtifact -DpluginFile=samplePluginName
+mvn --batch-mode archetype:generate -DarchetypeGroupId=org.devoxx4kids.spigot.plugins -DarchetypeArtifactId=spigot-template -DarchetypeVersion=0.4 -DartifactId=sampleArtifact -DpluginFile=samplePluginName
 `

 - Change the value of "samplePluginName" to your plugin name.